Links to projects, websites, and people.

 - Strandbeests are wind-powered mechanical creatures invented by Theo Jansen.
 He engineers these enormous creatures out of plastic tubes and air bottles, then sets them free to walk, wiggle, slither, and roll along the beach.

-- Slate Star Codex (SSC), by Scott Alexander.
-Mr. Alexander writes on an eclectic mix of topics including politics, medicine, and rationality.
-SSC has a notably vigorous commentariat, with each post drawing hundreds of responses.
+- Slate Star Codex (SSC), by Dr. Scott Alexander, who writes on politics, medicine, history, science, rationality, and more.
+SSC has a vigorous commentariat, with each post drawing hundreds of responses.

 - The Digital Antiquarian, by Jimmy Maher, is a fascinating chronological exploration of the history of adventure games, including essays on contemporaneous trends in hardware, culture, companies, and celebrities.